 The first line of this stanza sounds familiar as it is almost an amalgamation of the first two lines of the first stanza.
 Of course, it is a different sentence, and this one talks of breaking, but it is an enjambment

 line and continues onto the second line where it is revealed that the breaking is done with the hands of the narrator.
 It is interesting that the narrator should chose to emphasise the fact that hands were used to do the breaking.
 Is this because it gives it a more personal feel, perhaps?

-The third line gives the whole stanza a new slant, the inclusion of the bread being the thing that is broken hints to a religious significance.
-Given the poems title that’s not a huge surprise.
+The third line gives the whole stanza a new slant, the inclusion of the bread being the thing that is broken hints at a religious significance.
+Given the poem’s title that’s not a huge surprise.
 Is this the breaking of the bread that we associate with the Holy Communion?
-It is referred to as the bread of wisdom, is the insinuation here that people that worship god are of higher intelligence?
+It is referred to as the bread of wisdom, is the insinuation here that people that worship God are of higher intelligence?
 It’s unclear, although important to note that the Christian religion is massively followed in Ireland, the homeland of Patrick Kavanagh.

 Although it says this bread grows in other lands, this is interesting as bread doesn’t actually grow!
 But also calls into question what “bread of wisdom” is a metaphor

 for.
 It isn’t entirely clear but this could be here just to incite a reader’s sense of curiosity.
 Of course, the other lands could be a reference to the heavens.
 In the final stanza, it seems there is a reference to this, and being as there is a line in the first stanza that suggests reaching the “end” this would not be a big surprise either.

 It isn’t really clear why there is a repetition